atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Discussion:** The 48-inch dimension for the highest operable part is retained to avoid creating a roadside safety concern for vehicles leaving the roadway.
 Once there, the device must be designed such that persons with a variety of disabilities can use it.
 The user of the device is not always the driver, hence the need for Braille and large print instructions.

+###### X02.6.4.3 Clear ground space

-**X02.6.4.3 Clear ground space.** A stable, firm, and slip-resistant clear ground space a minimum of 72 inches by 72 inches (1830 mm by 1830 mm), with a slope no greater than 1:48 in any direction and with at least 2-inch (51mm) edge protection except at the entrance from the pedestrian access route, shall be provided at the controls and shall comply with proposed ADAAG Section 306.
+A stable, firm, and slip-resistant clear ground space a minimum of 72 inches by 72 inches (1830 mm by 1830 mm), with a slope no greater than 1:48 in any direction and with at least 2-inch (51mm) edge protection except at the entrance from the pedestrian access route, shall be provided at the controls and shall comply with proposed ADAAG Section 306.

 **Discussion:** A clear ground space of 72 inches by 72 inches is required since users are typically required to leave the roadway, approach a communication system in the public right-of-way, and then make a 180 degree turn to return to their vehicle.
 It would be undesirable to require users to back out of a location and return to the vehicular way without a clear view of traffic.
 All turns will have to be made within the confines of the clear ground space due to the requirement for edge protection.

+###### X02.6.4.4 Motor vehicle turnouts

-**X02.6.4.4 Motor vehicle turnouts.** A motor vehicle turnout with a minimum paved area of 16 feet (4880 mm) wide by 23 feet (7015 mm) long, and not exceeding a 1:48 slope in any direction, shall be provided and shall connect to the clear ground space at the motorist aid communication system with a pedestrian access route.
+A motor vehicle turnout with a minimum paved area of 16 feet (4880 mm) wide by 23 feet (7015 mm) long, and not exceeding a 1:48 slope in any direction, shall be provided and shall connect to the clear ground space at the motorist aid communication system with a pedestrian access route.
 Where shoulder texturing is used, it shall be discontinued at the turnout.

 **Discussion:** A person with a disability needing assistance needs sufficient space to pull out of the traffic lanes, exit their vehicle, and traverse an accessible route to the communication device.
 A vehicle turnout is required to ensure that enough space is available for a person with a disability to exit their vehicle, travel around the vehicle if necessary, and travel to the motorist communication device.

+###### X02.6.4.5 Two-way communication

-**X02.6.4.5 Two-way communication.** Where two-way voice communication is provided, the system shall comply with proposed ADAAG Section 704 and Section 708 and shall include volume controls and a permanent text telephone (TTY).
+Where two-way voice communication is provided, the system shall comply with proposed ADAAG Section 704 and Section 708 and shall include volume controls and a permanent text telephone (TTY).
 The system shall also provide for VCO and HCO.

+###### X02.6.4.6 Handsets

-**X02.6.4.6 Handsets.** Handsets, if provided, shall be hearing aid compatible with inductive coupling capability and shall not cause interference with hearing aids.
+Handsets, if provided, shall be hearing aid compatible with inductive coupling capability and shall not cause interference with hearing aids.
 Handset cords shall be at least 29 inches (735 mm) long.

+###### X02.6.4.7 Volume control

-**X02.6.4.7 Volume control.** Volume controls, if provided, shall provide a gain adjustable to a minimum of 20dB.
+Volume controls, if provided, shall provide a gain adjustable to a minimum of 20dB.
 For incremental volume control, at least one intermediate step of 12dB of gain shall be provided.
 An automatic reset shall be provided.

 **Discussion:** Because the roadway is a very noisy environment, at least 20dB of gain is necessary for some callers to be able to hear above the ambient noise level.

+###### X02.6.4.8 TTY

-**X02.6.4.8 TTY.** Text telephone (TTY) communications, if provided, shall include automatic notification to the recipient that the call is a TTY call, and visual notification to the user that the call has been received.
+Text telephone (TTY) communications, if provided, shall include automatic notification to the recipient that the call is a TTY call, and visual notification to the user that the call has been received.

-#### X02.6.5 Overlooks and viewing areas.
+##### X02.6.5 Overlooks and viewing areas

 **Discussion:** The committee noted that overlooks and viewing areas often occur as part of the public right-of-way, particularly as a vehicular pull-off from the roadway coupled with an area which permits the passenger to exit his or her car and to look at the scenery.
 The committee recognized that the Access Board's Regulatory Negotiation Committee for Outdoor Developed Areas proposed recommendations for such areas in their report published in September 1999.
 Rather than duplicate the work of that committee, the PROWAAC recommends that overlooks and viewing areas follow the same technical specifications as those proposed in 16.10 of the Report on Outdoor Developed Areas.

-#### X02.6.6 Vertical and horizontal deflection measures.
+##### X02.6.6 Vertical and horizontal deflection measures

-**X02.6.6.1 General**.
+###### X02.6.6.1 General

 Where no *pedestrian access route* is provided within the *public right-of-way*, a passage of at least 36 inches (915 mm) must be provided between the vertical deflection and the curb or gutter, free of changes in level and with a *cross slope* not to exceed 1:48.
 Parking shall not be permitted at these locations.

 **Discussion:** Although the committee did not provide any technical or scoping provisions for vertical or horizontal deflections, per se, they did acknowledge that there are situations where there is no pedestrian access route (or public sidewalk) on the adjacent side of the roadway and pedestrians, including wheelchair users, often use the roadway for walking.
 In those instances, the presence of a deflection in the roadway which traverses the entire width of the roadway will present a major barrier for wheelchair users.
 Thus, the committee recommended in those situations that a clear width of 36 inches without vertical deflection be provided at the outer width of the roadway to permit passage of a wheelchair user.

-**X02.6.6.2 Location. **Reserved.
+###### X02.6.6.2 Location

+Reserved.

 ***Advisory:**** Vertical deflection measures are devices placed in the roadway that use the forces of vertical acceleration to discourage speeding by motorists.
 Vertical deflection measures include, but are not limited to, speed bumps, speed humps, speed tables and raised intersections.
 Horizontal deflection measures are devices placed in the roadway that use the forces of lateral acceleration to discourage speeding by motorists.
 Horizontal deflection measures include, but are not limited to, traffic circles, chicanes, and lateral shifts.
 The committee heard significant testimony from the public during each of its public meetings from individuals with a variety of disabilities, most notably spinal cord injuries or neurological conditions, about the installation of vertical or horizontal deflection measures.
 Anecdotal evidence presented by those testifying argued that the vertical and horizontal deflection measures were not only painful, but often exacerbated existing conditions when riding as a passenger in a motor vehicle.
 While the committee was not presented with data sufficient to make a policy recommendation in the area of a final recommended guideline, the committee did acknowledge and recognize that the impact of these traffic calming measures on persons with disabilities as motor vehicle passengers, rather than pedestrians, using the roadway or public rights-of-way, had not been fully addressed or researched.
 The committee further acknowledged that any traffic device which is intended to jolt or jar a driver in a vehicle with sufficient notice to alter (reduce) their driving speed, would similarly be felt by a person who is a passenger in the same vehicle.
 In the absence of research and in the face of anecdotal evidence, the committee suggests that entities consider other traffic calming measures which might achieve the same result of improved traffic safety in the design of a specific roadway and/or intersection.
 The Access Board has also received comments from operators of vehicles with low floors.
 These vehicles appear to be gaining popularity within the taxi industry for transporting persons with disabilities, and for personal vehicles adapted for use by a person with a disability.
 These operators report problems associated with bottoming out on various vertical deflection measures.*